 This content is for informational purposes only.
 Always consult your healthcare provider before making health decisions.
 CGM devices are not diagnostic tools.

-GlucoseForge evaluates CGM devices across accuracy data from published clinical studies, retail pricing verified monthly, hands-on app testing, and manufacturer specifications.
+GlucoseForge evaluates CGM devices across accuracy data from published clinical studies, retail pricing verified monthly, and manufacturer specifications.
 We do not accept payment for positive reviews.

 The only two OTC CGMs on the market